purdue-arc/calendar_bot/README.md

 ## Setup

 ### Heroku
-This application is setup to be hosted through Heroku.
+This application is setup to be hosted through Heroku, a simple cloud platform.

 ### Discord
 Bot must be added to the server using Discord's developer portal.